1. The Conspiracy within the Conspiracy

 - (the first words are hidden by a glass ashtray, but the last one is) MILITARY

-One of the scientists suggests ‘disease’.
-To which another responds: ‘What kind of disease?’
+One of the scientists suggests ‘disease’, to which another responds: ‘What kind of disease?’
 ‘A plague epidemic’, he replies.
 ‘Nobody’s gonna believe in a plague in this day and age!’
 So someone then suggests ‘anthrax’, to which the Major, who despite his low rank is in charge of the whole operation, replies:

 ‘That’s good.
 I like that.
 But it may not evacuate everybody.
 There’s always some joker who thinks he’s immune.
 What I need is something so scary it will clear 300 square miles of every living Christian soul.’

-I half expected to see Professor Neil Ferguson walk through the door waving his latest estimates of how many million people will die unless we do exactly what he says — but this is what they come up with in the film.
+I half expected to see Professor Neil Ferguson (of Imperial College London and the Scientific Advisory Group on Emergencies) walk through the door waving his latest estimates of how many million people will die unless we do exactly what he says — but this is what they come up with in the film.
 While Richard Dreyfuss is building a model of Devil’s Tower in his living room, the daytime soap opera on his television (from my recollection it’s Days of our Lives) is followed by an ABC News report of a rail disaster near the mountain, in which a train loaded with a ‘dangerous chemical gas’ went off the rails.
 As we cut to the living room of the female love interest, played by the hot-panted Melinda Dillon, the news report goes on to say that thousands of civilian refugees are fleeing, ‘spurred on by rumours that the seven tanker cars that overturned were filled to capacity with GM nerve gas’.
 Already, then, the unidentified ‘dangerous gas’ that justifies the military evacuating the area has been given a name, not by the US Government but by ‘rumours’ whose origin is equally unidentified.
-This is a model of how conspiracy theories are created and function, terrorising those for whom they had been made sufficiently to justify their complete control, while allowing those who made them to disavow responsibility for their creation.
+This is a model of how conspiracy theories are created and function, terrorising those for whom they had been created sufficiently to justify their complete control, while allowing those who made them to disavow responsibility for their creation.

 In the next scene, the hero and heroine arrive in the small town of Moorcroft in Wyoming, where we’re given a typically Spielbergian scene of the hysterical masses that he already depicted in Jaws, and which would become a favourite subject of his cinema.
 There’s a now-familiar bit of dialogue where a salesman, knowing an opportunity for a quick buck when he sees one, is selling small cages of canary birds, like those used by miners to detect the release of dangerous gasses in mines.
 In a line representative of how all disasters — natural, man-made or manufactured — are capitalised on by the money-men, he tells his audience: